dhis2/dhis2-docs/src/developer/web-api/tracker.md

 specific message related to the type of violation.

-Mandatory attributes and data values are also checked on creation, on update mandatory attributes and data valuesare not required in the payload.
+Mandatory attributes and data values are also checked on creation, on update mandatory attributes and data values are not required in the payload.
 Currently, removing mandatory attributes and data values is never allowed.
 Some use-cases require values to be sent separately, while others require all values to be sent as one.
 Programs can be configured to either validate mandatory attributes `ON_COMPLETE` or `ON_UPDATE_AND_INSERT` to accommodate these use-cases.